SHOW SUPPORT Pty Ltd

 - Whatever you see in the database is current.

-- If you have your own Public Liability Policy (min $10 000 000) then you may invoice us under your ABN.
+- If you are a high level technician and have your own Public Liability Policy (min $20 000 000) then you may invoice us under your ABN.
 To do this you must provide us with a current Certificate of Currency.
-This can be sent to the above address, emailed to or faxed to (02) 9556 2015.
+This can be sent to the above address, emailed to email@example.com or faxed to (02) 9556 2015.
 Invoices received by Monday will be paid the following Wednesday.

 - If you do not have your own public liability insurance then you must go on the books.
 When filling out the Tax File Dec, make sure you tick every applicable box, or we will not be able to pay you.
 Also, tick the Casual Employment box in question 7 where it asks you “On what basis are you paid?”
 Also, please be very careful that you get your tax file number right.
 The law states that people who do not fill in a Tax Dec and send it in on time are to be taxed 50%.
 Also, please think carefully about Q13, whether or not you would like to claim the tax free threshold.
 I am not advising you what to tick, but most people who tick “no” end up sending in a new form later, on which they have ticked “yes”.